CharaChorder/nexus/README.md

    | Linux                                                                             | [nexus](https://github.com/CharaChorder/nexus/releases/latest/download/nexus)             |
    | macOS (Currently CLI-only ([#7](https://github.com/CharaChorder/nexus/issues/7))) | [nexus-macos](https://github.com/CharaChorder/nexus/releases/latest/download/nexus-macos) |

+2.
-2. For the MSI, run the installer.
+   - **For the MSI**, run the installer.
 If Windows Defender/Smart Screen asks, choose `More info`, then `Run Anyway`.
 The MSI will install `nexusw.exe` to `%LOCALAPPDATA%\Programs\nexus\nexus.exe`, and add Desktop and Start Menu shortcuts.
 (If you don't like this, sorry; consider contributing a PR to implement [#114](https://github.com/CharaChorder/nexus/issues/114)).
 You can now launch nexus from the Start Menu like any other program.

-   For the portable versions, save the executable to a folder of your choice.
-On MacOS and Linux, you may need to run `chmod +x nexus{,-macos}` from the directory you saved it to to make it executable.
+   - **For the portable versions**, save the executable to a folder of your choice.
+On MacOS and Linux, you may need to run `chmod +x nexus{,-macos}` from the directory you saved it in to make it executable.

 ## Usage